-For protect in fee projects, landowner willingness is a large factor in determining the timeline of projects and urgency to be completed.
-Securing these protection properties, while having a willing landowner, is imperative to its success.
+For protection projects, landowner willingness is a large factor in determining the urgency to be completed.
+Securing these properties while having a willing landowner is imperative to its success.
 Landowners often get frustrated if funding isn't available when they want to sell.
 Other factors such as death and financial situations can change, resulting in properties no longer being available.
-If a landowner comes to the District expressing to sell for public use, the SRRWD acts as quickly as possible.
+If a landowner comes to the District expressing to sell, we act as fast as possible.
+All acquisitions in this proposal have eager landowners.

-Regarding the restoration and enhancement projects, with the extent of wetland, streambank, and in-lake habitat loss in Minnesota, restoration efforts are an issue that needs immediate attention.
-Degraded habitat and impairments remain in the SRRWD that require action to restore and enhance native habitat for many species.
+For restoration and enhancement projects, with the extent of wetland, streambank, and in-lake habitat loss in Minnesota, restoration efforts are an issue that needs immediate attention.
+Degraded habitat and impairments remain that require action to restore and enhance habitat for many species.
+Science and resource based planning have been utilized to strategically select projects that will advance restoration goals specified in our Restoration Program.